Academic Information & Procedures

 A grade point average is calculated by dividing the sum of the grade points earned by the number of credit hours attempted.
 The grades of I, S, P, U, W, and AUD are not included in the calculation.
 Grades earned at other institutions and transferred to the University are not shown on the transcript or used in the calculation of the GPA unless they are part of a specific consortium agreement with another institution.

 IN PERSON at the Office of the Registrar, McNichols Campus, Fisher Administration Center, Room 80.
 Business hours are Monday through Friday from 8:30 am to 5:00 pm.
 Summer hours are 8:30 am to 4:30 pm.
 The Office of the Registrar can provide transcripts for you to pick up in person.
-The two-day processing time and $5.00 charge per copy still apply.
+You can call in advance to let us know you are coming or you can stop in the office and an On Demand transcript will be prepared for you for a short wait.
 Please be aware that many academic institutions will not accept a transcript as official that does not come directly from the Registrar's Office.
-Transcripts that you pick-up will be marked "Issued to Student".
-Call the office two days prior to place an order.
+Transcripts that you pick up will be marked "Issued to Student".
 Your picture ID is required at the time of pick-up.

 BY MAIL, by sending a handwritten or typed request to the Office of the Registrar.
 In order to comply with federal regulations the handwritten or typed request must be signed.
-It needs to include the following: Name you attended under if different from your current name Social Security Number or student ID number Current address Birthdate Daytime telephone number Institution attended (U of D, Mercy College or UDM) Year(s) attended or graduated Complete address of where you would like the transcript sent if different from your home address.
+It needs to include the following: Name you attended under if different from your current name, Social Security Number or student ID number, current address, birth date, daytime telephone number, institution attended (U of D, Mercy College or UDM), year(s) attended or graduated, and complete address of where you would like the transcript sent if different from your home address.
 Please include the name of the institution, company or business as well as department, if this applies to your order.
-Check or money order made payable to the University of Detroit Mercy. $5.00 for each copy that you order Mail the signed transcript request along with payment to: Office of the Registrar University of Detroit Mercy 4001 W. McNichols Road Detroit, MI 48221-3038
+Check or money order made payable to the University of Detroit Mercy, $5.00 for each copy that you order.
+Mail the signed transcript request along with payment to: Office of the Registrar University of Detroit Mercy 4001 W. McNichols Road Detroit, MI 48221-3038

 BY FAX, by faxing a signed request that contains the information listed in the BY MAIL option above to (313) 993-3317.
 Fax orders must be charged to a credit card.
 We need the credit card number, expiration date, security code on the card and zip code of the card holder.

-Additional Information on Transcript Orders Transcripts sent to you will be marked "Issued to Student".
+Additional Information on Transcript Orders: Transcripts sent to you will be marked "Issued to Student".
 Transcripts that require additional attachment(s) sent with the transcript must be submitted in person, by FAX or by mail.
 Your request will normally be processed within 2 business days and sent via U.S. Mail.
-If you require faster delivery, we will send your transcript via UPS Overnight after the two-day processing time.
-Please add $15.00 to your order for this service within the continental US, and specify that you are requesting Express delivery.
+If you require faster delivery, we will send your transcript via Express UPS service after the two-day processing time.
+Fees for express delivery start at $20.00 for addresses in Michigan and go all the way up to $95.00 for international addresses.
+Please specify that you are requesting UPS express delivery.
 Please note that UPS cannot deliver to P.O. boxes.
-International addresses require additional fees.
+International addresses require additional fees which are determined once we have the international address.
 The Registrar is unable to release transcripts to individuals who have outstanding financial obligations to the University.
 Questions regarding financial obligations should be directed to the Student Accounting Office at 313-993-1420.
-No transcripts are mailed on days that the university is closed for holidays including the week between Christmas and New Year's.
+No transcripts are mailed on days that the university is closed for holidays including MLK Day, Good Friday, Memorial Day, July 4th, Thanksgiving and the break from Christmas Eve through New Year's Day.
 Please plan accordingly.

 The University of Detroit Mercy is one of many Michigan colleges and universities with graduate programs participating in MIGS.
 Graduate students who are in good standing in a University of Detroit Mercy degree program are eligible to elect courses at any of the other participating graduate schools in Michigan with the approval of both the host and home institution.